Jensen 50 and 51 Background Info.

 As compared to a standard Jensen Model 50, the factory built 51 adds a functional water tower, a console with 115 volt AC, low voltage AC and low voltage DC switches and analog gauges.
 In addition, the 51 adds a unique combination AC/DC generator capable of making low voltage AC to power the single lamp post or DC to power the small DC motor with mounted saw blade for visual effect.

 A working condensate exhaust stack and larger base board complete the original 51...all 75 pounds worth!
-I know of only ONE website on the internet where you can see photos of a factory built Jensen 51: The Steam Gallery For additional technical detail not covered here, this site is well worth the visit.
+I know of only ONE website on the internet where you can see photos of a factory built Jensen 51: The Steam Gallery...for additional technical detail not covered here or on Jensen's own website, visit The Steam Gallery.

 The Model 51 pictured to the right, "was" featured on the Jensen website for many years, though it was a placeholder only.
 The Model 51 pictured below was from a 1993 advertising brochure.